Leith Hill Tower, Surrey Hills

 Frensham Great Pond and Common

-For a free day out in Surrey, head to the Surrey Hills.
+The Surrey Hills are one of the best places to visit in Surrey for a free day out.
 As a designated Area of Outstanding Natural Beauty, the Surrey Hills offer some of south east England’s most breath-taking views.
-From enchanting woodlands to panoramic countryside, the Surrey Hills scenery is unmatched—and there’s so much to see.
+From enchanting woodlands to panoramic countryside, the Surrey Hills scenery is unmatched, and there’s so much to see.
 As you stroll through the countryside, expect to stumble across gushing waterfalls, historic architecture, fascinating museums and so much more.

-To get there, catch the train to Box Hill & Westhumble station, before walking south-east for around half an hour.
+How to get there: Catch the train to Box Hill & Westhumble station, before walking south-east for around half an hour.

 Brooklands Museum